 Carroll, Lewis (1832–1898)

-The pen name of Charles Lutwidge Dodgson (obtained by anglicizing the Latin
+Lewis Carroll was the pen name of Charles Lutwidge Dodgson (obtained by anglicizing the Latin

 translation, "Carolus Lodovicus," of his first two names), an English mathematician,